 The line between PUP/PUAs and these variants of malware is very thin so one might not detect it as a threat while the other will.

 How to identify if a Detected File is PUP/PUA?

 When opening up diagnosis by either Universal AV or a 2nd opinion scanner, the Virus name/label may indicate the following or some variation of it:

 - Potentially Unwanted

-Note that there will be other terms and the ones each engines use differ and change with time.
-The above keywords will only serve to give an idea on whether a detection is for a legitimate threat or a potentially unwanted program.
+Note that there will be other terms and the one each engine use differ and change with time.
+The above keywords will only serve to give an idea of whether detection is for a legitimate threat or a potentially unwanted program.

 Should I Quarantine, Delete, Block, or Unblock & Trust?